neeraj162/Automated-fish-species-detection/README.md

 After setting up the frontend, backend, and model, you can start the project and access it through your web browser.

 Enjoy using the Automated Fish Species Identification project!
-If you have any questions or need assistance, please don't hesitate to reach out to the project maintainers.
+If you have any questions or need assistance, please don't hesitate to reach out to us.